Italy: Tuscany & Umbria

 Included Meals: Breakfast, Lunch, Dinner

 After a leisurely breakfast, you’ll depart Spello and travel to Rome, arriving at the River Palace Hotel at approximately 11:30 a.m.
-Upon arrival, your tour leaders will offer a brief 45-minute orientation walk to help you get acquainted with the area.
+Upon arrival, your tour leaders will offer a brief orientation walk to help you get acquainted with the area.
+The tour concludes at noon, after which you’ll bid farewell to your leaders.

 The rest of the day is yours to enjoy at your leisure—perhaps explore the city’s iconic sights, relax at the hotel, or choose a local restaurant for lunch and dinner.
 We’ll provide detailed city information to help you make the most of your time in Rome.